 Looking forward to 2021, it is certainly going to be a pivotal year for the age verification sector.
-We thought we would take this opportunity to look into a crystal ball and sketch out how the year may play out.
-And, of course, thanks to the indelibility of the Internet , you will be able to look back at the end of the year and see how far wrong we were!
+I thought I would take this opportunity to look into a crystal ball and sketch out how the year may play out.
+And, of course, thanks to the indelibility of the Internet , you will be able to look back at the end of the year and see how far wrong I was!

 Age, not identity

-Secondly, the distinction between confirming your age directly to a website where you would be required to share identification, and doing so through an independent third party AV provider is going to become more widely appreciated.
-The AV specialist can and should be tightly regulated to ensure that its systems comply with GDPR, particularly in respect of the requirement for data minimisation but also in terms of data security, and not to mention delivering reliable age attributes to international standards such as BSI PAS 1296.
+Secondly, the distinction between proving your age directly to a website where you would be required to share identification, and doing so through an independent third party AV provider is going to become far more widely appreciated.
+The AV specialist can be tightly regulated to ensure that its systems comply with GDPR, particularly in respect of the requirement for data minimization but also in terms of data security, and not to mention also delivering reliable age attributes.

 Verification or Assurance?